Alvheim FPSO: Open drainage systems

-Sub sea
+Subsea

 The subsea system at Alvheim consists of single wells that are connected to a manifold with production pipes and gas injection pipes.
 In the manifold, the well stream is mixed with well flow from the other single wells, and the production then flows into a pipeline to the riser base under the ship (FPSO).
 There are four such manifolds, each with space to connect and control four wells: one over Boa; two over Kneler (Kneler A and Kneler B); and one above East Kameleon.
 Flexible ladders associated with the riser base transport the oil and gas to the processing plant on the ship.

 In Phase II and III there will be new production wells to ensure an appropriate pressure relief of East Kameleon and of Kameleon gas capabilities.
 Final placement and timing of these will be based on experience gained through early production years.
-The system has been planned to allow for possible attachment of future third party manufacturers.
+The system has been planned to allow for possible attachment of future third-party manufacturers.
 It has been taken into account that the Klegg field should be linked.

 The well flow from the manifolds to the riser base on the seabed is transferred into 10-inch pipes.
 The expansion also includes 4 inch pipes for gas lift and control cables for signal transmission and transmission of hydraulic fluid and chemicals.
 The distance from the bottom of the production vessel varies from 2.5 km to 4.9 km.

 The material selection in the pipes on the seabed up to the risers is carbon steel and is based on chemical injection to suppress internal corrosion.
 The pipes from the manifold to the riser base must be spiked.